-For the three month periods ended March 31, 2015 and 2014, TCG earned placement fees of \$1 and \$0, respectively, from GMS Finance stockholders in connection with the issuance or sale of the Company's common stock.
+For the three month and nine month periods ended September 30, 2015, TCG earned placement fees of \$2 and \$4, respectively, from GMS Finance stockholders in connection with the issuance or sale of the Company's common stock.
+For the three month and nine month periods ended September 30, 2014, TCG earned placement fees of \$1 from GMS Finance stockholders in connection with the issuance or sale of the Company's common stock.